itcr-uni-luebeck/TerminoDiff/docs/index.md

 ## TerminoDiff

 TerminoDiff is a tool to explorere the differences between versions of HL7 FHIR `CodeSystem` resources.
-The repository is available at: https://github.com/itcr-uni-luebeck/TerminoDiff and the tool is available under the terms of the GPL-3.0 license.
+Detailed documentation is available on [GitHub in the README](https://github.com/itcr-uni-luebeck/TerminoDiff#readme).

 ### Scoping Review